svastikka/test/ReadME.md

-A Jenkins's commands Document for ease build and deploy commands
+A Jenkins's commands Document for ease build and deploy tools in linux system